 Logs are very useful, especially when you are troubleshooting an issue.
-Logs have information about all the events for a service or for whole server.
-We have all kinds of logs for the servers & separate logs for the services also, like web server or MySQL etc.
+Logs have information about all the events for a service or for the whole server.
+We have all kinds of logs for the servers & separate logs for the services also, like the web server or MySQL, etc.

-In this tutorial, we will learn to install logrotate on various Linux distributions like RHEL/CentOS, Fedora, Ubuntu/Debian & will than also discuss some configuration that can be used with logrotate.”
+In this tutorial, we will learn to install logrotate on various Linux distributions like RHEL/CentOS, Fedora, Ubuntu/Debian & will then also discuss some configuration that can be used with logrotate.''

 (Recommended Read: Complete guide to install Zabbix on CentOS7 )